Welcome to today's edition of the Rush 24-7 podcast.

 Reverse this.

-EIB Productions will produce a movie in which former Clinton, uh former President Clinton is beheaded, kidnapped, and beheaded, and we will do a study.
+EIB Productions will produce a movie in which former Clinton, former President Clinton is beheaded, kidnapped, and beheaded, and we will do a study.

-The movie will be an exhaustive look into contemporary American society and how it deals with this sad event, the beheading of Bill Clinton, we will call it, by Al-Qaeda terrorists.
+The movie will be an exhaustive look into contemporary American society and how it deals with this sad event, the beheading of Bill Clinton, we will call it, by al-Qaeda terrorists.

-Uh can you imagine?
+Can you imagine?

 Can you imagine it?

-Current common culture and then start putting together a bunch of seminars.
+Well, you know, we'd have to look into this and understand the deep significance it might have to current common culture and then start putting together a bunch of seminars.

 There would be outrage on the left like you can't believe.